How Cheese is Made

 The History of Cheese Making

-Over time, people began to intentionally create cheese by adding rennet to the milk.
-Different cultures around the world developed their own unique styles of cheese, using different types of milk and varying the cheese-making process.
-Today, cheese is enjoyed all over the world, and there are hundreds of different types to choose from.
+Over time, people intentionally created cheese by adding rennet to the milk.
+Various cultures worldwide created unique cheese styles, utilizing different milk types and altering the cheese-making process.
+Today, people enjoy cheese all over the world, choosing from hundreds of different types.

 Methods Used in Cheese Production